 Components and Physical Layout

 The thermocycling module is on the right side of the Bento Lab system.
 The thermocycling block (1) fits 0.2 mL tubes with flat or round caps in a 4 x 8 arrangement.
 Strip tubes can be fitted.
 The heated lid (2) is sprung and adjusts automatically to fit tubes.
 A fan is used to move heat out of the system through air vents (3) on the right side.
-Ensure that no objects obstruct the air flow to prevent overheating.
+Ensure that no objects obstruct the air flow to prevent overheating (keep 20cm distance from the device indicated below).

 Safety Advice: An indicator light (4) shows that the system is active or still hot.
-Whenever the light is on, extra caution is advised when opening the lid, as elements like the heat block or the heated lid might be very hot.
+Whenever the light is on, extra caution is advised when opening the lid, as elements like the heat block or the heated lid are likely to be very hot.

 Getting Started